Kristina01111000/lavendersite/README.md

 - need to download the pictures janet found

 -check spelling, grammar on all pages
-- added all the pictures she found into media folder
+- 25 more to add to site, 25 need pictures
-- 29 more to add to site, 25 need pictures
+- add sorting to shop page